kletobias/kletobias.github.io/_projects/04_questionnaire.md

 <br>

-- The `DataLoader` class helps us in keeping some of the factors during training continuosly changing, which is beneficial for the training outcome.
+- The `DataLoader` class helps us in keeping some of the factors during training continuously changing, which is beneficial for the training outcome.
 - The `DataLoader` class does the minibatch creation for us.
     - It randomly shuffles and collates random sample for each step in the SGD.
-- It can take anyy Python collection and turn it into an iterator over minibatches, like so:
+- It can take any Python collection and turn it into an iterator over minibatches, like so:

 ```python